The 2.3 GHz continuum survey of the GEM project: Large-scale Galactic emission and the GEM project

-At the core of the GEM project stood the development of a portable 5.5-m double-shielded radiotelescope, which could be deployed at different geographic latitudes to obtain uniform and consistent data sets.
+At the core of the GEM project stood the development of a portable 5.5-m double-shielded radiotelescope, which could be deployed at different geographic latitudes to maximize homogeneous sky coverage.
 Since ground contamination is one of the most common sources of systematic errors in this type of survey experiments, the two shields were built to minimize sidelobe pick-up of stray radiation and to level out the horizon profile at the site location.
-These shields are schematically drawn in Fig.~\ref{Fig1} and consisted, respectively, of: (a) a rim halo of aluminum panels extending tangentially from each of the 24 dish petals; and (b) a concentric network of inclined wire mesh ground screens.
-Tello et al.~(\cite{Tello99}; \cite{Tello00}) modelled their diffraction and attenuation properties to estimate the spillover and diffraction sidelobe contamination seen in elevation scans with the back-fire helical feeds at \fa\ and \fb.
+These shields are schematically drawn in Fig.~\ref{Fig1} and consisted, respectively, of: (a) a 2.1-m-long rim-halo of aluminum panels extending tangentially from each of the 24 dish petals; and (b) a concentric network of inclined wire-mesh ground screens, which levels the horizon with a $10\degr$-high azimuth profile.
+Under full illumination, the dish subtends an angle of $158\degr$ at the prime focus.
+Tello et al.~(\cite{Tello99}; \cite{Tello00}) modeled the diffraction and attenuation properties of this double-shielded radiotelescope to estimate the spillover and diffraction sidelobe contamination seen in elevation scans with back-fire helical feeds at 408\thinspace{MHz}\ and 1465\thinspace{MHz}.

-Diurnal and seasonal variations in the temperature of the ground also add low frequency noise to survey measurements carried out continuously over extended periods of time.
-Similarly, the variability of atmospheric emission introduces, in addition to low frequency noise, short term contributions in the scale of minutes.
-In order to make individual scans insensitive to atmospheric fluctuations, while still being able to map large areas of the sky, we adopted azimuthal scans of sufficiently high constant speed (1\th{rpm} for $Z=30\deg$ scans at \fc).
-Coupled to the rotation of the Earth, these Zenith-centered circular scans achieve coverage of full declination bands with round-the-clock observations as shown schematically in Fig.~\ref{Fig2}.
+Diurnal and seasonal variations in the temperature of the ground also add low-frequency noise to survey measurements carried out continuously over extended periods of time.
+Similarly, the variability of atmospheric emission introduces, in addition to low-frequency noise, short-term contributions on the scale of minutes.
+To make individual scans insensitive to atmospheric fluctuations while still being able to map large areas of the sky, we adopted azimuthal scans of sufficiently high constant speed (1\thinspace{rpm} for $Z=30\degr$ scans at 2.3\thinspace{GHz}).
+Coupled to the rotation of the Earth, these zenith-centered circular scans achieve coverage of full declination bands with around-the-clock observations as shown schematically in Fig.~\ref{Fig2}, where sample circular scans, spaced at one-hour intervals, illustrate the coverage in declination for a site in the Southern Hemisphere.